-As the winner of the prestigious races and national championships, John Bowe is one of the legends of the Australian motorsport.
+As the winner of the prestigious races and national championships, John Bowe is one of the greatest legends of the Australian motorsport.

 Successful period in the open-wheels racing